Fetching data from Yandex Managed Service for Apache Kafka® to Yandex Managed Service for ClickHouse®

 -

-For example, Apache Kafka® topics receive some data from car sensors in JSON format.
-This data will be sent as Apache Kafka® messages, each containing a string like this:
+Suppose your Apache Kafka® topics receive car sensor data in JSON format.
+This data will be transmitted as Apache Kafka® messages, each containing a string in the following format:

 {"device_id":"iv9a94th6rzt********","datetime":"2020-06-05 17:27:00","latitude":"55.70329032","longitude":"37.65472196","altitude":"427.5","speed":"0","battery_voltage":"23.5","cabin_temperature":"17","fuel_level":null}

-For each Apache Kafka® topic, create a separate table in your Managed Service for ClickHouse® cluster to write incoming data to:
+For each Apache Kafka® topic, create a separate table for incoming data in your Managed Service for ClickHouse® cluster:

 -